-Alter, Kendrick & Baron, LLP is a New York based law practice with a focus on domestic and international copyright law as it pertains to the music, audio-visual, theatrical and literary industries as well as music foundation administration.
+Alter, Kendrick & Baron is a New York based law practice with a focus on domestic and international copyright law as it pertains to the music industry as well as complex transactions involving significant music assets.

 Complex Acquisition and Sale Transactions

 Our firm provides services in connection with a broad range of transactional work in the music publishing industry on behalf of independent and major music publishers and their equity partners.
 Our services include negotiating, drafting and implementing transactions involving the acquisition and sale of substantial music catalogs, as well as music publishing agreements, administration agreements and foreign sub-publishing contracts.
 We counsel our clients on matters related to the administration and licensing of rights both with respect to traditional media as well as in the ever-evolving digital arena.